kschuetz/collection-views/README.md

 ## `Vector<A>`

+The bearer of a `Vector` has the following capabilities:

+- Random access to any element in the `Vector` using the `get` method.
+- Get the size of the `Vector` in O(1) using the `size` method.
+- Safely iterate the `Vector` or use it anywhere an `Iterable` is called for.
+A `Vector` is always finite.
+- Share the `Vector` with others safely.
+- Make slices of the `Vector` using the `take`, `drop` or `slice` methods.
+These slices are `Vector`s themselves, and can also be shared with others safely.
+- Map to a new `Vector` of the same size but a different type using `fmap`.

+The bearer of a `Vector` cannot:

+- Mutate the contents of the underlying collection or array.
+- Gain access to the reference of the underlying collection or array.

 ### `Vector` examples

 #### Basics

-`Vector`s wrap arrays or `java.util.List`s.
-They provided `O(1)` random access to elements and `O(1)` size computation.
+`Vector`s can wrap arrays or `java.util.List`s.
-They hold on to a reference of the data structure they wrap and never mutate it themselves.
- They can not be mutated by the bearer, and are guaranteed to never make copies of the underlying data structure unless explicitly asked.
+They hold on to a reference of the data structure they wrap and never mutate it themselves, and are guaranteed to never make copies of the underlying data structure unless explicitly asked.

+While a Vector can be mutated elsewhere (i.e. from someone else who holds a reference to the underlying collection), it can not be mutated by someone who only holds the `Vector` itself, so it is safe to share freely.

+(Note: if you want complete protection from mutation _anywhere_, you can use an `ImmutabeVector` instead, which will be explained later).

 The following wraps an `Integer` array in a `Vector`.
 No copy of the array is made:
 ```Java